-There are few more things that you might consider before writing a health care directive.
+You might consider a few more things before writing a health care directive.
 Thus, contact an advance directive attorney and discuss your healthcare wishes.

 Few things that you must consider before writing your AHCD

-There are few things you should have in your mind before writing your health care directive.
+You should have a few things in mind before writing your health care directive.
 You might want to discuss it in detail with an advance directive attorney.
 Some of them are:

 - You cannot request treatment that is not available or reasonable.

-If you are considering Living Will Vs Advance Directive, or what is the difference between them, you are at the right place.
+Suppose you are considering Living Will Vs. An advance directive, or what is the difference between them, you are at the right place.
 There are often confused and cannot be understood clearly.
-However, in simple words, a living will come under the classification of Advance Directive.
+However, in simple words, a living will come under the classification of the Advance Directive.

 To explain further, a living will allow you to spell out all the medical procedures you want to receive.
 It also allows you to write any medical procedures you wish to avoid.
 Thus, it is a legal document addressing wishes related to your medical treatments and procedures.
-You might want to include details about dialysis, organ donation, and other specific details.
-In this document, it is preferable to consult a professional for legal and medical advice.
+You might want to include details about dialysis, organ donation, etc. In this document, it is preferable to consult a professional for legal and medical advice.

-Advance health care directive includes living will or simple health care directive.
-However, it goes further by stating an agent or power of attorney for you.
+Advanced health care directive includes a living will or simple health care directive.
+However, it states an agent or power of attorney for you.
 Depending on your location, you can include details of the health care agent, health care proxy, and patient’s advocate.

 Myths of Advanced Healthcare Directives

 Studies have shown that many people have various misconceptions about advanced healthcare directives.
 The truth is that without the right knowledge, you will lack understanding about your rights and limitations.
-This section will be explaining some of the advanced healthcare directive myths that people have believed in for years.
+This section will explain some advanced healthcare directive myths people have believed in for years.

 A Valid Will Is Required For Advanced Healthcare Directives To Become Active

-This is not correct in any way as doctors can stop a treatment which they no longer consider to be necessary.
+This is incorrect in any way, as doctors can stop a treatment they no longer consider necessary.
 A will isn’t required for this to happen.
 For instance, a physician may decide to discuss with your loved ones or family members for the next line of action.
-Most people who have decided to explore the option of advanced healthcare directives do not have will.
+Most people who have decided to explore the option of advanced healthcare directives do not have the will.

 For An Advanced Directive To Be Considered Valid, The Statutory Form From Your State Is Required

 Again, this isn’t correct because many states do not require any form.
 What you should expect are some signing formalities or witnessing requirements.
 In most cases, you will notice that state forms are general in terms of instructions.
-That is to say, they do not apply to your problem.
-Even in a situation whereby there is a special form, your doctor is still expected to adhere to the instructions regarding your treatment wishes.
+That is to say.
+They do not apply to your problem.
+Even in a situation with a special form, your doctor is still expected to adhere to the instructions regarding your treatment wishes.